-I'm a lab manager in the Deepest Beliefs Lab (PI: Dr. Kurt Gray) at The Ohio State University (previously at UNC Chapel Hill).
-I completed my B.S. in Biopsychology, Cognition, and Neuroscience at the University of Michigan, Ann Arbor, and was the lab manager in the Well-Being, Health, and Interpersonal Relationships Lab (PI: Dr. Amie M. Gordon).
+Currently, I'm a lab manager in the Deepest Beliefs Lab (PI: Dr. Kurt Gray) at The Ohio State University.
+I completed my B.S. in Biopsychology, Cognition, and Neuroscience at the University of Michigan, Ann Arbor, where I was also lab manager in the Well-Being, Health, and Interpersonal Relationships Lab (PI: Dr. Amie M. Gordon).

 Recent Publications